-If you would like more information on the differences between NHS Continuing Healthcare and NHS Funded Nursing Care the booklet 'Introduction to care in Surrey' may be of use.
+If you would like more information on the differences between NHS Continuing Healthcare and NHS Funded Nursing Care see Continuing Healthcare ICS on Surrey Heartlands.

 - If you require nursing care, depending on eligibility, you may be eligible for NHS Continuing Healthcare payments that are paid directly to nursing homes towards your nursing costs.
 Find out if you are eligible on our Continuing Healthcare page.

 - If you are moving to a nursing home you may be entitled to NHS Funded Nursing Care (FNC).